Shandong Problem

+Background

 The German Empire acquired control over parts of Shandong following a series of events in the late 19th century.
 The key moment came in 1897 when two German missionaries were murdered in the province.
 Using this incident as a pretext, Germany demanded concessions from China.
 In 1898, China agreed to lease the Kiautschou Bay Leased Territory, which included the port city of Qingdao, to Germany for ninety-nine years.
 This lease was formalized in the Kiautschou Bay Leased Territory agreement.
 The agreement granted Germany significant rights and control over the region, allowing them to build infrastructure, such as railways and telegraph lines, and establish a military presence.

 During the First World War (1914–1918), China supported the Allies on condition that the Kiautschou Bay concession on the Shandong peninsula, which had belonged to the German Empire prior to its occupation by Japan in 1914, would be returned to China.
 In 1915, however, China under President and later self-proclaimed Emperor Yuan Shikai reluctantly capitulated to 13 of Japan's original Twenty-One Demands which, among other things, acknowledged Japanese control of former German holdings.
 Britain and France promised Japan it could keep these holdings.
 In late 1918, China's warlord Premier Duan Qirui secretly reaffirmed the transfer and accepted payments from Japan, causing a massive scandal after its exposure.
 Article 156 of the Treaty of Versailles transferred the territory of Kiautschou as well as the rights, titles and privileges acquired by virtue of the Sino-German treaty of 1898 to the Empire of Japan rather than return them to the Chinese administration.